CONSTITUTION (Amended November 16, 2021)

 a.
 Any member may propose changes to this constitution.

 b.
-These changes must be submitted in writing, to the MASO Secretary-Treasurer no later than the Spring Meeting of MASO Executive Board
+These changes must be submitted in writing, to the MASO Secretary-Treasurer no later than 60 days prior to the annual meeting or such meeting called specifically for changes to the Constitution or by-laws.

 d.
 The Secretary-Treasurer shall notify the membership of all proposed amendments via an electronic email or other means including registered mail to ensure members have been notified.
 Electronic and or hard copy receipts of delivery are to be maintained.